RamiKrispin/vscode-r/README.md

 ### Help Menu

-The R help functionality works the same in VScode with the `help()` function or using the `?` symbol together with the function as marked with the yellow box in the figure below:
+The R help functionality works the same in VScode with the `help()` function or using the `?` symbol together with the function as marked with the yellow box in Figure 21 below:

 <figure>
 <img src="images/vscode-r_02.png" width="100%" align="center"/></a>
-<figcaption> Figure XX - Using the R help functionality  </figcaption>
+<figcaption> Figure 21 - Using the R help functionality  </figcaption>
 </figure>
 <br>
 <br />

-In addition, when hovering the function, a tooltip window is opened with the function documentation as marked with the purple box in the figure above.
+In addition, when hovering the function, a tooltip window is opened with the function documentation as marked with the purple box in Figure 21.

 ### Data Viewer